abc-research/nurse2020/_pages/learn.md

 All participants may use the data free of charge.

 ## Evaluation
-Submissions will be evaluated by the Accuracy using following formula
+Submissions will be evaluated by the Accuracy using following formula:

 ![\Large Accuracy=\frac{Correctly predicted samples}{All samples}](https://latex.codecogs.com/gif.latex?Accuracy&space;=&space;\frac{Corectly&space;Predicted&space;Samples}{All&space;Samples})